gtcasl/cash/docs/index.md

 #### Sequential Types

 Sequential objects in Cash are defined using generic objects *ch_reg\<T\>* and *ch_mem\<T,N\>* to declare register and memory objects respectively.
-By default, state elements are updated on the rising edgeof the clock, which is declared implicitly for simplicity.
+The default clock and reset signals are declared implicitly by the compiler.
-The DSL provides a stack-based interface for modifying the default clock domain.
+By default, sequential objects are updated on the rising edge of the default clock and the reset is synchronous.
 Cash uses the ’next-value’ semantic to specify the next state of a register object.
 The folowing listing shows a Cash implementation of a generic FIFO, configurable by providing the enclosed element data type *T* and depth *N*.
 Register variables *'rp'* and *'wp'* are assigned their next value via *'rp->next'* or *'wp->next'* member, respectively.